DiptiVasani/Python-C2-Handler/README.md

 # Mini Lab — C2 Workflow (Sanitized)
-> **DO NOT PUBLISH REAL PAYLOADS OR C2 CODE.**
+>  **Important:**
->  **Important:** This repository contains a **sanitized, harmless demo** only.
+> This repository contains a **sanitized, harmless demo** only.
 It does **not** include real payloads, reverse shells, or any code that enables remote compromise.
 This is for educational purposes only and was tested in an isolated lab environment.
 The files `c2_server.py` and `payload.py` must be configured to use localhost only and must not execute arbitrary shell commands.
 Only publish after following the "Sanitization checklist" below.

 ---